nkg447/Azure-to-Watson/URL_MAPPING.md

 # URL MAPPING
-##### Mapping of all the Microsoft Azure APIs to there respective Watson APIs(v2) and the servlets implementing that API.
+<strong>Mapping of all the Microsoft Azure APIs to there respective Watson APIs(v2) and the servlets implementing that API.</strong><br>

 ##Language